wainnyta/comit/june-13th-2018/README.md

 ### Switch
 Switch is very similar to If.
 The differences between *if* and *switch* are:
 - Switch can only work with certain Data Type (cannot switch on boolean)
-- You switch on the *real value* of your *expression*, you cannot do range of values, however you can put multiple values in one switch case.
+- You switch on the *real (concrete) value* of your *expression*, you cannot do range of values, however you can put multiple CONCRETE values in one switch case.

 Ex:
 ```java